craigbuckler/oldclink/src/pages/book-accommodation/#index.md

 ---
-title: Book holiday accommodation at The Old Clink
+title: Book Budleigh Salterton accommodation at The Old Clink
 menu: Contact
 description: How to book accommodation at the Old Clink for your next vacation in Budleigh Salterton, East Devon.
 priority: 0.5